NeilouB/film-info-website/README.md

--All images and datas available here are open source.
+-All images and datas used in this website are open source.